 The CryptO'pinion?

 As I write, I'm exploring level 14 but Rogue seems to have cranked up the difficulty a lot since level 9 and I admit to struggling: a Wraith and a Troll ganged up and sent me to an early grave so, I reloaded only to later suffer a humiliating beating by a Quagga!
-I now need to rest and hope nothing creeps up whilst I'm vulnerable.
+I now need to rest and hope nothing creeps up while I'm vulnerable.
 Hang on, I've a healing potion that should help me feel better and a spell to confuse the monsters.
-Yeah, there is so much to this fascinating game!!
+There is so much to this fascinating game!!

 Yes, Rogue is easy to get into and extremely rewarding.
 I'm still learning the ropes of this immense dungeon crawler and I feel I have only scratched the surface.
 But I'm loving every minute of what is a tremendous experience and possibly one of the best Atari ST games.
 This is a blast into the past that proves just what makes #roguelike so excellent.